abliveira/linux/Bash Commands.md

 ### less

-Look at the file, one screenful at a time

-displays the content of a file partially and allows for easy navigation through the text.
-It keeps the terminal output clean and loads files quickly, as it only loads the current text on the screen.
+Displays the content of a file partially and allows for easy navigation through the text.
+It keeps the terminal output clean and loads files quickly, as it only loads the current text on the screen

 ```bash
 less <filename>